silverton-io/buz-docs/docs/under-the-hood/middleware/cors.md

 **🟢 Supported**

-The cors middleware ensures Honeypot is able to track events across a set of domains.
+The cors middleware ensures Buz is able to track events across a set of domains.

 It allows the following headers to be entirely configurable: